Whether or not you’ve ever smoked weed, you’ve probably heard of the munchies — that overpowering drive to eat all the snacks after smoking weed.

 CBD, on the other hand, seems to counteract certain effects of THC, including its appetite-boosting and mood-altering effects.

 At first glance, the research might seem to suggest that smoking weed is a good way to lose weight.
-But there’s no evidence that using marijuana directly causes weight loss.
+But there’s no evidence that using cannabis directly causes weight loss.

 It might contribute indirectly by helping with certain issues, including chronic pain and poor sleep, that can contribute to higher body weight.

-Plus, using marijuana isn’t without risks, especially if you smoke it.
+Plus, using cannabis isn’t without risks, especially if you smoke it.

-Over time, smoking weed damages your lungs and airways, reducing respiratory function and increasing your risk for lung infections and even lung cancer.
+Over time, smoking weed damages your lungs and airways, reducing respiratory function and increasing your risk for airway inflammation and chronic bronchitis.

 Even though there’s some evidence that smoking weed may affect weight, a lot more research is needed.

-Plus, smoking still does more harm than good, even if it’s just marijuana.
-Using marijuana through nonsmoking methods may offer some health benefits, but it’s not recommended for weight loss.
+Plus, smoking still does more harm than good, even if it’s just cannabis.
+Using cannabis through nonsmoking methods may offer some health benefits, but it’s not recommended for weight loss.